CEMPD/SMOKE-MOVES/README.md

 # SMOKE-MOVES

-SMOKE-MOVES is a set of methodologies and software tools to help use output from MOVES3 or MOVES4 as inputs to SMOKE.
+SMOKE-MOVES is a set of methodologies and software tools to help use output from MOVES3, MOVES4, or MOVES5 as inputs to SMOKE.
 [Section 3.2](https://www.cmascenter.org/smoke/documentation/4.9/html/ch03s02.html) of the SMOKE User's Manual describes the various scripts and files that make up SMOKE-MOVES.

 The current version of SMOKE-MOVES creates run specification files designed for use in MOVES4 (through MOVES4.0.1).
+These run specification files should also work with MOVES5 with no modifications.

 To use SMOKE-MOVES with MOVES3 (through MOVES3.0.3), make sure to download the version tagged as "[MOVES3](https://github.com/CEMPD/SMOKE-MOVES/archive/refs/tags/MOVES3.zip)".